slate-colebank/palettegen/README.md

 # palettegen
 Author: Slate Colebank
-An image to 8-color palette generator written in Python
+An image to 8-color palette generator written in Python using KMeans clustering

 ## Installation
 ```